What is a Single-Member LLC?

 Even when a company does not have employees, a single-member LLC should obtain its own EIN.
 Having an identification number and bank account designated specifically for your business will only strengthen your claims to liability protection under the entity.

-If you do want your LLC to be taxed as a corporation, the entity would be taxed apart from your individual tax return.
-In this instance, you will absolutely be required to obtain an EIN.
+If you want your LLC to be taxed as a corporation, the entity would be taxed apart from your individual tax return.
+In this instance, you will be required to obtain an EIN.

 Benefits of an EIN for a Single-Member LLC